 Most Romantic Pub in London

 The tiny wooden alcoves in the back of the Fox & Anchor pub in Clerkenwell are my favorite places for a secluded meal away from prying eyes.
 With the intimate feel of a confessional and the cozy comfort of pub food, they’re just the spot for falling in love over a plate of fish and chips (or with one, if you’re like me).

 Most Romantic Hotel Bar in London

-I fell in love with the Connaught hotel before I ever set foot inside.
+I fell for the Connaught hotel before I ever set foot inside.
 The name alone oozes luxury, and my first trip to the hotel’s Connaught Bar solidified it as one of my favorite places for a drink in London.
 That’s not least because the bar has a secluded, mysterious air to it that makes it the perfect place for a clandestine rendez-vous over a round of classic cocktails or a glass of champagne served in one of their gorgeous etched coupes.

 Most Romantic Place to Whisper Sweet Nothings in London

 There’s nothing like whispering sweet nothings in your lover’s ear, but when said ear is 110 feet (33 meters) away it can be a challenge.
 Enter the Whispering Gallery in the dome of St Paul’s Cathedral, where lovers can stand on opposite sides and still hear each other’s words.
 Just remember to keep those words clean, kids.
 This is a church.